Active Learning and CSI Acquisition for mmWave Initial Alignment: Analysis

 for any $\delta>0$. \end{corollary} \begin{remark} The integer assumption of $\log_2(1\slash \delta)$ is for notational simplicity.
 If the desired resolution $1\slash \delta$ is not of power of 2, one can simply take a higher resolution $ 1\slash \delta' = 2^{\lceil \log_2(1\slash \delta) \rceil} $.
 The corresponding upper bound in Theorem~\ref{thm} can be written accordingly and the conclusion in Corollary~\ref{cor} remains true. \end{remark}

-\begin{remark} The rate one in equation (\ref{eq:hiePMrate}) implies that $hiePM$ performs asymptotically ($\delta \rightarrow 0$) in the same manner as a \underline{\textit{noiseless}} bisection search which is the optimal usage of the hierarchical beamforming codebook $\mathcal{W}^S$.
-The asymptotically noiseless behavior is due to the fact that $hiePM$ shrinks the AoA $D^k_l$ quickly, together with Assumption~\ref{asm:idealbeam} that an unlimited number of antennas allow the beamforming gain $|\*w(D_{l}^k)^H \*a(\phi)|^2 = \frac{\pi}{|D^k_l|}\rightarrow \infty $ as $l\rightarrow \infty$.
+\begin{remark} The rate of one in equation (\ref{eq:hiePMrate}) implies that $hiePM$ performs asymptotically ($\delta \rightarrow 0$) in the same manner as a \underline{\textit{noiseless}} bisection search which is the optimal usage of the hierarchical beamforming codebook $\mathcal{W}^S$.
+The asymptotically noiseless behavior is due to the facts that $hiePM$ shrinks the AoA $D^k_l$ quickly, and that together with Assumption~\ref{asm:idealbeam} an unlimited number of antennas allow the beamforming gain $|\*w(D_{l}^k)^H \*a(\phi)|^2 = \frac{\pi}{|D^k_l|}\rightarrow \infty $ as $l\rightarrow \infty$.
 Compared with other beam alignment algorithms, non-adaptive random coding based strategies \cite{Abari2016} are not able to shrink the AoA region of the search beam.
 Therefore, the corresponding acquisition rate of \cite{Abari2016} rate is strictly lesser than 1.
-On the other hand, the adaptive noisy vanilla bisection algorithm in \cite{Alkhateeb2014} has rate zero albeit the AoA region of the search beam shrinks over time.
-This is due to the fact that the noisy bisection of \cite{Alkhateeb2014} in effect employs the repetition coding which has rate zero even with feedback (adaptivity). \end{remark}
+On the other hand, the adaptive noisy vanilla bisection algorithm in \cite{Alkhateeb2014} has rate zero even though the AoA region of the search beam shrinks over time.
+This is due to the fact that the noisy bisection of \cite{Alkhateeb2014}, in effect, employs repetition coding which has rate zero even with feedback (adaptivity). \end{remark}

-\begin{remark} To further compare our theoretical result of $hiePM$ with prior works, we plot Corollary \ref{cor} together with error probability upper bounds of \cite{Alkhateeb2014} and \cite{Abari2016} in Fig.~\ref{fig:upperbound} with $\expect{\tau}=28$, $1\slash\delta = 128$ and $\Theta = 120^o$ and the ideal beamforming assumption (Assumption \ref{asm:idealbeam}).
+\begin{remark} To further compare our theoretical result of $hiePM$ with prior works, we plot Corollary \ref{cor} together with error probability upper bounds of \cite{Alkhateeb2014} and \cite{Abari2016} in Fig.~\ref{fig:upperbound} with $\expect{\tau}=28$, $1\slash\delta = 128$ and $|\theta_{\text{max}}-\theta_{\text{min}}| = 120^o$ and the ideal beamforming assumption (Assumption \ref{asm:idealbeam}).
 For the bisection algorithm of \cite{Alkhateeb2014}, we take the upper bound from the author's analysis for equal power allocation with fixed fading coefficient $\alpha=1$.
 While for the random hashing of \cite{Abari2016}, we take an optimization of the number of directions over Gallager's random coding bound of BSC as

 where $ E_{RC}(q) = \max_{0\leq \rho\leq 1} )$ and

 with